Milwaukee Arts Board names alum Aaron Boyd Artist of the Year

 Boyd’s advice for aspiring illustrators?

-“One of the greatest lessons I pass is that technique/style comes second.
+“One of the greatest lessons I pass on is that technique/style comes second.
 I remember how much we fretted in school trying to find our defining style that would make our mark.
 Over the years I have come to feel that it’s substance that must come first.
 Experience new foods, make a lot of friends, travel, read, observe and be okay with the mistakes.
 These are the things that bring soul and life to one’s work.
 Your style and technical skill will come in time.
 When it does, you need to have something to say with it.
 Everything you absorb can be a part of your education.”

 The awards will be presented on June 10, 2025, at 4:30 p.m. in the City Hall lobby.